Bradshaw/spaceshipsin.space/sources/markdown/out/index.md

 I like to [make digital art](/nebulae), [write stories](/random/spacefarer), and [play with electronic music](/things/olegtron4060).

 I also like playing, running, and designing table-top roleplaying games.
-I'm currently working on [**Burden**](/burden), a short-ish form roleplaying game about a world at the end of time and a fateful journey to a monument.
+I'm currently working on [**Veil Runners**](/veil-runners), a rules-light roleplaying game that takes place in a galaxy scarred by a mysterious anomaly known as "The Veil".

 # Get in touch <a name="contact" aria-hidden="true"></a>
 E-Mail